myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > We did not discover the portal function on the first day.
 At first, we only found small mismatches.
 There were records that did not sync between the canvas photograph and the aura of the invitation.
 There was a [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) NFT ID that felt as if it were calling another character.
 There was light that appeared briefly when an artist's name was read together with a certain NFT ID.
 There was a shadow that seemed to come neither from the **Universe of Reality** nor from [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 There were several times when [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) saw something at the edge of his eye that could not be explained as exhaustion.
 >
 > We began making small experiments.
 Not experiments to open portals, because at that time we did not even dare to use that word yet.
 We only called them examinations.
-We examined the relationship between the physical canvas in the **Universe of Reality**, the one-of-one NFT in the **0101 Universe**, the [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) NFT ID being conserved, the artist who worked on it, the holder who bought and owned it, its reveal status, its sale status, and the reaction of our records in [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
+We examined the relationship between the physical canvas in the **Universe of Reality**, the one-of-one NFT in the **0101 Universe**, [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) NFT ID being conserved, the artist who worked on it, the holder who bought and owned it, its reveal status, its sale status, and the reaction of our records in [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 >
 > From there, we realized that the twelve [**Hexagonal Canvases**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) were not only conserving works.
 They matched entities and universes.
 Or failed to match them.
 Or almost matched them.
 That difference then became three statuses: **Unable to Match**, **Unperfectly Match**, and **Perfectly Match**.
 >